-Metric: Number of Investigations Completed, Goal=30.
+Metric: Number of Investigations Completed, Goal=40.

-Our goal in FFY 2023 is to complete 30 investigations.
-The investigations will be composed of approximately 15 interstate CSA on-site focused/focused CR and 15 interstate CSA on-site focused comprehensive.
+Our goal in FFY 2024 is to complete 40 investigations.
+The investigations will be composed of approximately 20 interstate CSA on-site focused/focused CR and 20 interstate CSA on-site focused comprehensive.

 The NDHP Motor Carrier Operations Commander will monitor the investigations for quantity and quality of work each month during the months when investigations are completed (November-April).
 The NDHP will review the monthly investigation report provided to them by the ND FMCSA Division office.
-The operational commander will discuss any issues with ND FMCSA Division office.
+The motor carrier commander will discuss any issues with ND FMCSA Division office.
+The Grants Specialist and the Motor Carrier Operations Commander will monitor the progress of the compliance reviews on a quarterly basis and report that activity to the local FMSCA office.
+All four troopers assigned to compliance reviews will conduct these reviews on a part time basis from November to April.